On the Hierarchical Community Structure of Practical Boolean Formulas: Introduction

-{\textbf{Detailed List of Contributions\footnote{Instance generator, data, and full paper can be found here: \url{https://satcomplexity.github.io/hcs/ }}:}} \begin{enumerate} \item \textbf{Empirical Result 1 (HCS and Industrial Instances):} As stated above, we propose a set of parameters based on HCS of the variable-incidence graph (VIG) of Boolean formulas, and show that they are very effective in distinguishing industrial instances from random/crafted ones.
-In particular, we build a classifier that classifies SAT instances into the problem categories they belong to (e.g., industrial and randomly-generated).
-We show that our HCS parameters are robust in classifying SAT formulas into problem categories.
+{\textbf{Contributions\footnote{Instance generator and data can be found at \url{https://satsolvercomplexity.github.io/hcs}. \inShortVersion{Also, for the full-length paper and appendices (with proofs of theorems in Section~\ref{sec:theoretical-results}), please refer to the arXiv version of the paper~\cite{li2021hierarchical}.}}:} } \begin{enumerate} \item \textbf{Empirical Result 1 (HCS and Industrial Instances):} We show that a set of parameters based on the HCS of the variable-incidence graph (VIG) of Boolean formulas are effective in distinguishing industrial instances from random/crafted ones.
+Moreover, we build a classifier that robustly classifies SAT instances into the categories they belong to (verification, random, etc.).
 The classification accuracy is approximately 99\% and we perform a variety of tests to ensure there is no overfitting (See Section~\ref{sec:empirical-result-category}).

 \item \textbf{Empirical Result 2 (Correlation between HCS and Solver Run Time):} We build an empirical hardness model based on our HCS parameters to predict the solver run time for a given problem instance.
-Our model, based on regression, performs well, achieving an adjusted $R^2$ score of $0.85$, much stronger than previous such results (see Section~\ref{sec:empirical-result-hardness}).
+Our model, based on regression, performs well, achieving an $R^2$ score of $0.83$, much stronger than previous such results (See Section~\ref{sec:empirical-result-hardness})

-\item \textbf{Empirical Result 3 (Scaling Experiments of HCS Instances):} We empirically show, via scaling experiments, that HCS parameters such as depth and leaf-community size positively correlate with solving time.
-Finally, we empirically show that formulas whose HCS decompositions fall in a good range of parameter values are easier to solve than instances with a bad range of HCS parameter values (See Section~\ref{sec:scaling-experiments_generator}).
+\item \textbf{Empirical Result 3 (Scaling Experiments of HCS Instances):} We empirically show, via scaling experiments, that HCS parameters such as community degree and leaf-community size positively correlate with solving time.
+We empirically demonstrate that formulas whose HCS decompositions fall in a good range of parameter values are easier to solve than instances with a bad range of HCS parameter values (See Section~\ref{sec:scaling-experiments-HCS-generator}).